COPPER TOXICITY SYNDROME

 CopperÕs Role In The body

 Reproductive System (mostly female reproductive system)

 Do you know anyone who suffers from headaches, fatigue, insomnia, depression, skin rashes, spaciness or detachment, learning disorders or premenstrual syndrome?
-These can be symptoms of a copper imbalance.
-It is an extremely common nutritional imbalance.
-It is often overlooked, in part because it is often not easy to detect.
-Blood and urine tests are not often helpful.
+These can be symptoms of a copper imbalance - an extremely common nutritional imbalance.

 Copper is an essential trace mineral that is vitally important for both physical and mental health.
 It has been studied for years, including at government laboratories.
 However, its importance for health is still largely unappreciated.
 The following article is an introduction to the large subject of copper imbalance.
 The author is deeply indebted to Dr. Paul C. Eck, an avid copper researcher.